 If the policyholder is accused of having acted intentionally to cause the car accident, that could also void coverage (and therefore nullify the duty to defend).

 Automobile insurance policies generally provide insurance coverage only for negligent actions, not intentional actions.
 So, if, for whatever reason, the insured is accused of intentionally causing the car accident, there is a very real chance that the insurer will refuse to provide coverage for the accident and will refuse to provide a lawyer to defend the insured in any lawsuit filed over the crash.
 Learn more about intentional versus negligent acts in personal injury cases.

-Let's look at a brief example.
-Let’s say you have $100,000 in liability coverage, but you were at fault for a car accident that seriously injured the other driver, so that her damages are well over $100,000.
+Let's say you have $100,000 in liability coverage, but you were at fault for a car accident that seriously injured the other driver, so that her damages are well over $100,000.
 In that case, the insurer will try to settle the case for your policy limits of $100,000, but, if it can't do that, it may be required to simply pay the injured person the policy limits without settling the case.
 That means the injured person is now free to sue you for the remainder of her damages (not, of course, the $100,000 already received).
 And if the injured person does sue you, your insurer probably won't provide you with a lawyer, since it's likely no longer under a legal obligation to do so.

 It's important to note that the legal duties of an insurance company in this situation may differ from state to state.
-So, if you're in this situation, it may make sense to talk to a lawyer on your own.
+So, if you're in this situation, it may make sense to talk to a personal injury lawyer on your own.

 If you're involved in a car accident and the other driver (and maybe even your own insurance company) says you're at fault, you might find yourself facing a lawsuit.
 It's one thing for your insurance company not to provide a lawyer to defend you in court, but if the insurer is also arguing that there's no coverage for the accident (for whatever reason), any money the other driver wins in court is going to come from you.